We all love Microsoft Excel, but sometimes it can be a real pain in the ass when we are trying to use it as a database or table for our data.

 - Microsoft SQL server, or other…

 When that time comes, or maybe you want to reconsider right from the start to go with a “professional” database as a home for your data.
-You don’t need to learn new programming language, you can do that all with Virtual Forms directly from Excel and VBA.
+You don’t need to learn a new programming language, you can do that all with Virtual Forms directly from Excel and VBA.

 Virtual Forms will let you choose what datasource you want to use for your data (Excel, Access, MySQL, MSSQL) and create the data entry forms (Virtual Forms) directly within Excel and VBA.

-For example, you can store the data in MySQL database, manipulate (CREATE, READ, UPDATE and DELETE (CRUD)) with help of Virtual Forms, and import the data you need to Excel to do all the magic that we are used to do in Excel.
+For example, you can store the data in MySQL database, manipulate (CREATE, READ, UPDATE and DELETE (CRUD)) with help of Virtual Forms, and import the data you need to Excel to do all the magic that we are used to doing in Excel.